10th Missile Squadron

 The 10th Missile Squadron is a United States Air Force unit, assigned to the 341st Operations Group, stationed at Malmstrom Air Force Base, Montana.
 The squadron operates the LGM-30G Minuteman III Intercontinental ballistic missile (ICBM), and is responsible for maintaining combat-ready nuclear deterrent forces.

 Originally activated during World War II as the 10th Bombardment Squadron, the unit flew combat missions in the China-Burma-India Theater using B-24 Liberators.
-After being inactivated and deactivated several times, the squadron was re-designated and activated as a missile unit in 1962 during the Cold War, becoming part of the United States’ strategic nuclear deterrent.
+After being inactivated several times, the squadron was re-designated and activated as a missile unit in 1962 during the Cold War, becoming part of the United States’ strategic nuclear deterrent.

 History

 World War II

 Established in 1939 as a prewar bombardment squadron, it was equipped with a mixture of Douglas B-18 Bolo medium and early-model Boeing B-17 Flying Fortress heavy bombers.
 It trained over the US east coast flying training missions.
 It also had some second-line Northrop A-17 Nomad dive bombers assigned.
 After the outbreak of World War II in Europe it flew patrols over the Atlantic Coast searching for German U-boat activity.

 Deployed to Borinquen Field, Puerto Rico in late 1940, the unit was assigned to the Caribbean Air Force, 25th Bombardment Group.
 The unit was called to face possible action, with its sister 1st Bombardment Squadron, in April and May 1942, however, when it patrolled the Vichy French Martinique area.
 By 1 November 1942, the squadron was transferred (minus personnel) to Edinburgh Field, Trinidad.

 In August 1943, the 10th Squadron, which had by then been consolidated with the personnel and equipment of the old 1st Bombardment Squadron re-equipped with the North American B-25 Mitchell.
 A detachment was also maintained at Port-of-Spain at this time.

 With the Navy taking over the antisubmarine mission, the squadron moved to France Field, Canal Zone in December 1943, where it became an element of the VI Bomber Command.
 The Squadron carried on patrols up and down the Atlantic coast of Panama and into neighboring Colombian waters until relieved from assignment to Sixth Air Force and returned to the United States. on 2 May 1944.
 It moved to Lincoln Army Air Field, Nebraska where it became a B-25 Mitchell medium bomber replacement training unit under Second Air Force.
 Inactivated June 1944.